fdm-monster/fdm-docs/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [FDM Monster Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [FDM Docs Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [davidzwa@gmail.com](mailto:davidzwa@gmail.com).

 ## Get Started Quickly